Get ready to celebrate 'Indigenous People's Day'

 Is this really the kind of person who deserves a federal holiday?

+In 2014, Alaska renamed it "Indigenous People's Day."
+And in 2014, both Seattle and Minneapolis voted to stop recognizing Columbus Day in favor of "Indigenous People's Day."
+According to the Associate Press, the new holiday "celebrates the contributions and culture of Native Americans and the indigenous community."

+Other area, including Los Angeles County and Portland, Maine, have recently taken measures to remove Columbus Day as a recognized holiday in their respective jurisdictions, and instead recognize Indigenous People's Day.
+A petition to do likewise in Atlanta has been garnering some attention.

 Inspired by this movement, the University of Alaska Southeast, Oklahoma University and even Fargo, North Dakota voted to also embrace Indigenous People's Day.
-In announcing the change, Oklahoma University president David Boren said the new holiday will feature a daylong celebration of Native culture on campus — including food, dance, the arts and special lectures.
+In announcing the change, Oklahoma University president David Boren said, in 2015, that the new holiday will feature a daylong celebration of Native culture on campus — including food, dance, the arts and special lectures.

 "We must never forget the many injustices in our history in the treatment of Native people and never stop admiring the strength of Native people who have preserved their values and whose cultures and governments continue in the face of terrible adversities and injustices," he wrote in a statement.